Create content for Twitter

 In Gain, you can create and schedule content for Twitter accounts, including Twitter cards, one or multiple photos, videos, and animated GIFs.
 This article will go over everything you need to know about posting on your Twitter channels.

 First, to create new content, make sure your Twitter accounts are connected successfully.
 You will know the channels are correctly connected because they will show up under Social Channels in the Filters panel.
 Then, click on the +New Content button or hover over the calendar’s date and click on the New Content icon.

 You can upload MP4 or MOV files, JPG, PNG, and GIF images to Twitter.

 - Video files can be up to 512MB in size and 140 seconds in duration.
-The video duration has a hard limit and videos that are even a fraction of a second over the time limit cannot be uploaded to the channels.
+The video duration has a hard limit, so you can’t upload videos with a fraction of a second over the time limit.

 - Twitter's character limit is 280 for English, Spanish, and Portuguese.

 On Twitter's uploading media specifications page, the upload limit is 5MB.
 However, when you create a tweet with an image, you must do it in two steps: